 I see this type of thing all the time in the fitness biz, and it's not limited to fitness models.
 Amazingly, a few weeks after the show they emailed me and the company owner wanting to know when their next job would be!
 Amazing...

 Who Loves You Baby?

-with different photographers until you find one that really captures you well and pay that photographer handsomely!
+If you find you are not very photogenic, keep working with different photographers until you find one that really captures you well and pay that photographer handsomely!

 "How Do I Get In The Magazines?"

 This section sort of incorporates everything I have covered above, and adds in a few additional strategies.
 For example, as I mentioned before, competing in fitness shows and or figure/bikini shows can increase your exposure, thus getting the attention of some magazine publisher or photographer.